rochelleterman/PS239T/02_Unix-Git/04_create.md

 ![nano](https://swcarpentry.github.io/shell-novice/fig/nano-screenshot.png)

-Once our file is saved, we can use Control-X to quit the editor and return to the shell.
+Once our file is saved, we can use `CTRL-X` to quit the editor and return to the shell.
 (Unix documentation often uses the shorthand `^A` to mean "control-A".) `nano` doesn't leave any output on the screen after it exits, but `ls` now shows that we have created a file called `draft.txt`:

 ```bash
 $ ls

 draft.txt
 ```

+> #### Control Codes
+>
+> The shell accepts a few special commands that allow users to interact with
+> running processes or programs.
+You can enter each of these “control codes”
+> by holding down the `CTRL` key and then pressing one of the control
+> characters.
+In other tutorials, you may see the `^`` character used to
+> represent the `CTRL` key (e.g. `^c` = `CTRL+c`).
+>
+> * CTRL+c: Interrupts and cancels a running program.
+This is useful if you want to cancel a command that is taking too long to execute.
+> * CTRL+d  Indicates the end of a file or stream of characters that you are entering on the command line.
+> * CTRL+z  Suspends a process but does not terminate it.
+You can then use the command `fg` to restart the job in the foreground.
+> For new shell users, these control codes can all appear to have the same
+> effect: they make things “go away.”
+But it is helpful to understand the
+> differences.
+In general, if something went wrong and you just want to get
+> your shell prompt back, it is better to use `CTRL+c`.

 ### Removing